The Diploma in Tropical Medicine course is designed for physicians and physician assistants or those in training and is therefore limited to:

 Students at Baylor College of Medicine may take the Diploma in Tropical Medicine course with no additional charges beyond their tuition.
 Discounts are available for others at Baylor College of Medicine and Texas Medical Center affiliated institutions:

-Each module is charged separately but learners are required to pay all modules they apply for up front.
+Each module is charged separately but learners are required to pay for the modules per session.
 The refund policy applies to each module independently.

 - Withdraws ten business days before classes begin - 100 percent